Updated October 2019

 Once we finished feeding the animals, our children had a play on the playground.
 There is also a cafe (with a deck and a most spectacular view) and a little shop as well as small Mini Golf area ($10 per player).
 This activity was one of our favourites and was great value.

-We didn’t know what to expect from our visit to the Mountain Fresh Trout and Salmon farm in Harrietville, given we have not fished before and our children are relatively young.
+We didn’t know what to expect from our visit to the Mountain Fresh Trout and Salmon farm in Harrietville, given we have not fished before and when we visited, our children are relatively young.
 However, we had a great time the afternoon we visited.

 With several ponds with different breeds and sizes of fish, we were directed to the first pond which was full of small trout.
 Surprisingly, we had instant success (literally within 5 seconds) and our city boys learned how to unhook and club a fish to death, with the club/stick provided.
 It was a bit gruesome but they coped and I guess that’s part of fishing and the circle of life.
 Well sort of.